instadeepai/Mava/docs/store.md

 > 🚧 **Note:** This only applies to the callback redesign of Mava.

-The store is a key element that acts as a container for assigning the variables of the various components dynamically and that vary as the system operates.
+The store is a key element that acts as a container for the variables of the various components and is dynamically updated as the system runs.
+It also serves as a means for different components to have access to variables that were created by other components when overwritten hooks were called.

-The store is a `SimpleNameSpace` instance, which allows users to store values as attributes without having to create their own class, which is usually required to be almost empty.
+The store is a `SimpleNameSpace` object, which allows for values to be stored as attributes on the fly without having to be explicit created first.
 ### The store's initialization
-The store is initially generated in the initialisation of the `builder` component, then subsequently in the distribution process, the other components receive a copy (deep copy) of the initial store and can even add extra variables particular to that component to their own copy (e.g the `executor` component will add `executor_id` to it store).
+The store is initially generated in the initialisation of the `Builder` component, after which each distributed process receives its own copy (deep copy) of the initial store to be modified as hooks are called by that process.
+For example the `executor` process will add `executor_id` to its store.